solr-cool/solr-10550-external-file-field/README.md

 ## Patching the target Solr

-Copy all files from `target/classes` into your Solr installation's `solr-webapp/webapp/WEB-INF/classes` directory.
-You could also build a patched Docker image:
+* Either copy all files from `target/classes` into your Solr installation's `solr-webapp/webapp/WEB-INF/classes` directory.

+* Or copy the `target/solr-10550-0-SNAPSHOT.jar` into your Solr installation's `solr-webapp/webapp/WEB-INF/lib` directory.

+You could also build
+a patched Docker image:

 ```shell